Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Proposed approach

-where $\mathit{\phi}$ represents a parameter vector with the all elements of $\phi_{1}, \phi_{2}, \ldots, \phi_{p}$ in its entries.
+where $\varPhi$ is a parameter vector comprising all elements of $\phi_{1}, \phi_{2}, \ldots, \phi_{p}$.
 The tuning parameters $\phi_{1}, \phi_{2}, \ldots, \phi_{p}$ are optimized on the basis of the RLT prediction accuracy as discussed in Section \ref{sS_SINDy_LOM}.
 Optimizing the tuning parameters of the basis functions corresponds to automatically designing the appropriate basis functions capturing the dynamical behavior of the system.
 Therefore, searching for the values of $\varPhi$ results in learning the appropriate library.